emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Beam of Light
 Blinded, Light, Radiant, Spell\
 2 actions\
-Blinding sunlight flashes in a 20m radius sphere centered on a point you choose within 20m of you.
-Each creature in that light must make a Might saving throw.
-On a failed save, a creature takes 5d6 Radiant damage and is blinded for 1 minute.
-On a successful save, it takes half as much damage and isn’t blinded by this Spell.
+Blinding sunlight flashes in a 10m radius sphere centered on a point you choose within 20m of you.
+Make a Spell attack against its Might Defense DC.

-A creature blinded by this Spell makes another Might saving throw at the end of each of its turns.
-On a successful save, it is no longer blinded.
+**Critical Success**: The creature takes 10d6 Radiant damage and is Blinded for 1 minute.
+The creature can use an Interact action to rub its eyes and remove the blinded condition.\
+**Success**: The creature takes 5d6 Radiant damage and is Blinded until the start of your next turn.
+The creature can use an Interact action to rub its eyes and remove the blinded condition.\
+**Failure**: The creature takes 3d6 Radiant damage.\
+**Critical Failure**: The creature is unaffected.

 This Spell dispels any darkness in its area that was created by a Spell.